farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 The hash of the generated CorDapp JAR is not deterministic, as it depends on variables such as the timestamp at creation.
 Nodes running the same CorDapp must therefore ensure they are using the exact same CorDapp JAR, and not different versions of the JAR created from identical sources.

 The filename of the JAR must include a unique identifier to deduplicate it from other releases of the same CorDapp.
 This is typically done by appending the version string to the CorDapp’s name.
 This unique identifier should not change once the JAR has been deployed on a node.
-If it does, make sure no one is relying on FlowContext.appName in their flows (see Versioning).
+If it does, make sure no one is relying on `FlowContext.appName` in their flows (see Versioning).

 At start-up, nodes will load any CorDapps present in their cordapps folder.
-In order to install a CorDapp on a node, the CorDapp JAR must be added to the <node_dir>/cordapps/ folder (where node_dir is the folder in which the node’s JAR and configuration files are stored) and the node restarted.
+In order to install a CorDapp on a node, the CorDapp JAR must be added to the `<node_dir>/cordapps/` folder (where `node_dir` is the folder in which the node’s JAR and configuration files are stored) and the node restarted.

 ## Run the CorDapp

 1. Open up a terminal and navigate to the root of the `payments-cordapp` directory.
-2. Run the following command: `./gradlew clean deployNodes`
+2. Run the following command: `./gradlew clean deployNodes`.
-3. After the project has been built succesfully, run the following command to run the nodes: `build/nodes/runnodes`
+3. After the project has been built succesfully, run the following command to run the nodes: `build/nodes/runnodes`.
 4. For testing purposes, you can run `./gradlew test` to run all the tests that come with the `payments-cordapp`.